 So what are the components in question?
-As a growing trend in the panorama of digital marketing products and services, how is inbound marketing structured?
+How is inbound marketing structured as a growing trend in the panorama of digital marketing products and services?
 Let us explore this methodology in more detail.

 Inbound methodology encompasses a whole set of factors that determine its success.
 We will focus on the essential ones:

-- Buyer Persona: Slightly inspired by Carl Gustav Jung’s psychological concept of persona (or ‘social mask’), buyer persona is a term referring to customer prototypes.
+Slightly inspired by Carl Gustav Jung’s psychological concept of persona (or ‘social mask’), a buyer persona is a term that refers to customer prototypes.
 It is a mix of your actual customers’ profiles and market research results regarding potential customers.
 So designing buyer personas simply means creating fictional characters that illustrate the target audience of your dreams.
 This is one of the pillars of inbound content marketing, enabling to generate targeted content.
 Here are some of the main aspects to be included while creating buyer personas:

 - Background and demographics (age, gender, educational path, etc.)